hasura/graphql-engine/manual/guides/index.rst

    Integrating social login with user table <social-login-user-data>
    Using GraphQL with React and Apollo Client <graphql-react>
    Using GraphQL with React Native and Apollo Client <graphql-react-native>
+   Setting up Eslint for Graphql and Apollo Client <graphql-eslint>